Code-Institute-Submissions/milestone_2-4/README.md

 Javascript everntlistener's tested and working for teh following buttons : difficultyButton , topleft, topRight, bottomLeft, bottomRight , powerButton and StartButton.

+bug - when 2 is entered into the array - topRight flashs but then bottomRight stays on - no error message in console.
+Seems the bug is when you turn game on and hit start more than 2 times.

 Deployment:
 ------------